theerud/gemini-cli/docs/tools/plan-mode.md

 **Plan Mode** is a safety state where the agent is restricted to read-only operations (like reading files, searching code, and fetching web pages).
-Write operations (like writing files, editing code, or running shell commands) are strictly prohibited.
+Write operations (like writing files or editing code) are strictly prohibited.
+Shell commands require explicit user approval.

 This mode allows the agent to safely research, investigate, and formulate a comprehensive plan for complex tasks without the risk of making accidental or